Monday, September 30, 2024

 Everything Must Change

-At noon today, Hudson Hall announced it would no longer be producing Winter Walk, the event that has been kicking off the holiday season in Hudson since 1997.
+At noon today, Hudson Hall announced it would no longer be producing Winter Walk, the event that has been ushering in the holiday season in Hudson since 1997.
 The following is the press release that shared the sad news.

 For nearly three decades, Hudson Hall at the historic Hudson Opera House, a small nonprofit community arts organization, has produced Winter Walk, a cherished annual tradition in Hudson showcasing the City’s vibrant creative community and unique small businesses, bringing joy and holiday magic to residents and visitors alike.
 It is with heavy hearts Hudson Hall today announces Winter Walk will not take place in 2024.